 - For best results, plant ironweed seeds in a soil that is well draining.
 This is a hardy plant that can still flourish in dry or even gravel type of soil.
 It literally grows in every type of dirt we have on our survival homestead.

 - The only two types of plant diseases ironweed is truly susceptible too are rust and powdery mildew.

 - Tall Ironweed typically grows to reach heights of 7 to 12 feet tall.
 Other varieties of this wild plant range in height from three to about 10 feet tall.

-- Ironweed seeds and cuttings do bestw in a soil that has a pH balance of 6/1 to 7/5 is highly.
+- Ironweed seeds and cuttings do best in a soil that has a pH balance of 6/1 to 7/5 is high.

 - The common seed germination time is approximately 2 to 3 weeks.

-- If planting or transplanting in the spring, you should achieve best results when the air temperature averages between 65 degrees.
+- If planting or transplanting in the spring, you should achieve best results when the air temperature averages between 65 degrees F.

 How to Harvest and Stratify Ironweed Seeds